menu

 Demographics

-McBee is an extremely ethnically-diverse town.
+McBee is a very ethnically-diverse town.
 The people who call McBee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McBee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McBee include German, English, Irish, African, and Italian.
+Important ancestries of people in McBee include German, English, Irish, Hungarian, and African.

 The most common language spoken in McBee is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics